winitzki/scall/tutorial/programming_dhall.md

 The presence of those values in `p` indicates that the data structure continues to branch out recursively in certain places.
 We would like to truncate the  recursive branching precisely at those places, replacing any further branches by a certain chosen value of type `LFix F`.
-We will call that value the "stop-gap" value `s : LFix F`.
+We will call that value the stop-gap value `s : LFix F`.

 Once the stop-gap value is chosen, we replace all occurences of `t` in `p` by that value.
 This is done by creating a constant function `replace : t → LFix F` that replaces any value of type `t` by the constant stop-gap value.